pontocom/SecLabs/passwords/attacks.md

     sudo unshadow /etc/passwd /etc/shadow > allpasswords

 This will save the passwords in a file (`allpasswords`).
-Lets open the file and check its content.
+Lets open the file and check its content (if you can't get the file, [download it from here](files/allpasswords)).

     cat allpasswords